Should I Buy a Horse? Questions to Ask to Find Out If You're Ready for Horse Ownership

 Every child that has taken lessons and catches the horse bug at some points begs their parents for a horse of their own.
 If you are a horse person yourself, you probably feel more than qualified to make the decision of whether or not your child is ready.

-For a lot of parents, their child’s desire to ride is what got them into horses, and they aren’t confident in knowing how to tell when their child is ready for a horse of their own.
+But for a lot of parents, their child’s desire to ride is what got them into horses, and they might not feel confident in knowing how to tell when their child is ready for a horse of their own.

 Let’s assume your child has been taking lessons and you already have a relationship with an instructor.
 The first thing you want to do is discuss with your instructor what their thoughts are.
 I know it may be hard to hear if they say your child is not ready.
 Just remember, a good instructor wants to see their student be safe and succeed.
 If they say no, they are just looking out your child’s best interest.